Netherlands–Japan Entrepreneur Visa

 Partners and children

-The DAFT residence permit allows U.S. entrepreneurs to bring their spouse or long-term partner and children under 18 to the Netherlands.
+The DAFT residence permit allows Japanese entrepreneurs to bring their spouse or long-term partner and children under 18 to the Netherlands.
 Family members receive residence permits, and the spouse or partner can work freely, either in paid employment or self-employment.

 Sole proprietorship